elucian/bee/syntax/overview.md

 Attributes of a rule are state variables.
 That are variables starting with dot prefix.

 * Dynamic rules look exactly like static rules, except they have states;
-* Rule attributes are public and can be accessed using dot qualifier;
+* Rule attributes are public and can be accessed using dot scope qualifier;
 * Rule attributes are static: initialized one single time;

 **pattern**